jumbosushi/jumbosushi.github.io/_posts/2016-8-6-Build-a-mailer-with-Rails.md

 Now it's time to make the actual content of the email!
 Make a new html file at `app/views/tea_mailer/welcome_email.html.erb`
 This will be template of the email we'll be sending in our app.
 Feel free to make it anything you would expect from TeaHouse newsletter (obviously tea emojis).
-Here's mine!
+Here's mine.

 ```html
 <!DOCTYPE html>